jarusll/the-logs/index.md

 I'll be moving towards org mode slowly.

+Maybe in an year I can get really efficient with org-mode and migrate my site to it.

+I wrote a literal program in org-mode today.
+I still need to figure out how to integrate it on my site because my site uses markdown.
+There are some issues which need to be fixed for markdown export from org-mode.

+Good day, night.

 # 2022-05-06

 I am just spamming recursion with memoization and I am loving it.